Brought to You By The City of Easton & GEDP

 $5 per person

-• Tickets do not include rental skates.
-Skate rental will be done onsite for $5 per person.
-Skate sizes range from Littles to adult.
+• Skate admission does not include rental of skates, $5 per person, regardless of zip code.
+Skate sizes range from littles to adult.

 • Skating sessions are 45 minutes long.